doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

 # License

-* If you use the dataset, please be sure to cite the following paper in your paper.
+* If you use the dataset, please be sure to cite the following paper.

 * Rikima Mitsuhashi, Yong Jin, Katsuyoshi Iida, Takahiro Shinagawa, and Yoshiaki Takai, "Malicious DNS Tunnel Tool Recognition using Persistent DoH Traffic Analysis,"